foxyntax/foxyntax_ci/README.md

 ## Features
 Features in the project are too many and divided into 4 main parts You can control these part inside your javascript or another client site in your applications or website and they includes:

-- Authentication
+- Customize Authentication Methods
-- Queries REST API
+- Controll Queries in Client-Side
-- Media REST API
+- Controll Media Actions in Client-Side
-- SESSION REST API
+- Controll SESSION in Client-Side

 ###### NOTE:
 *these features will upgraded, also you can add your custom configurations*